 • Apples.
 Choose an apple that is firm enough to stand up well during the baking process and give the pastries a nice bite.
 Great options are Honeycrisp (personal favorite!), Fuji, Granny Smith or Gala apples.

 • Brown sugar.
-To sweeten the filling, I prefer the flavor of brown sugar, but white sugar or even coconut sugar works too.
+To sweeten the filling, we prefer the flavor of dark brown sugar or light brown sugar, but granulated sugar or even coconut sugar works too.

 • Flour.
 A very small amount of flour helps to thicken the apple filling.

 • Lemon juice.
-The acidity of lemon keeps the apples from browning and balances the sweetness.
+The acidity of lemon keeps the fruit from browning and balances the sweetness.

 • Spices.
 We’re using warm, cozy spices of cinnamon, ginger and nutmeg.